humeval/humeval.github.io/index.md

 ## News

+**20 January**: HumEval will have two invited speakers: Markus Freitag and Samira Shaikh!

 **18 January**: the [second call for papers](/2022/call-for-papers/) is out

 **20 December**: the [first call for papers](/2022/call-for-papers/) is out